cnutt86/cnutt86.github.io/_posts/2025-10-13-chi-square-test.md

 ```
 <br>
-Based upon our observed values, we can give this all some context with the sign-up rate of each group.
+Based upon the observed values, we can give this all some context with the sign-up rate of each group.
 We get:

 * Mailer 1 (Low Cost): **32.8%** signup rate
 * Mailer 2 (High Cost): **37.8%** signup rate